edunham/site/2015/05/20/open_infrastructure.rst

   code that describes its continuous integration and hosting is likely to be of interest to people experimenting with it.

-* Prestiege.
+* Prestige.
 People want to get commits into a project that their peers and prospective employers have heard about.
 With the right promotion, the build infrastructure for Rust and Servo piggyback on the projects' fame.